tangophi/Artnet_DMX_SD_Card/README.md

 Repeat steps 4 to 8 to record the second effect (to file 'data1') and more effects (and more files).

-# *** NOTE *** IMPORTANT ***
+### IMPORTANT

 If you reset the nodemcu or poweroff then power on the nodemcu when the recording sketch is active, then it will start overwriting the data files from the beginning, that is from data0.